nickgrippin/Parser/README.md

 If there is an error in the transmittal sheet (on the first line), it will print out "TS ERROR", followed by the line data.

-If there is an error in any of the rows of LAR data, the program will print out a message with the line and field number.
+If there is an error in any of the rows of LAR data, the program will print out a message with the line number and field name.
 The line number is 1-based (so the minimum line number would be 2 for LAR data).
-The field number indicates the index of the error after the line is split on the `"|"` symbol (0-based).
+The field name is the exact field within the LAR that has failed to parse correctly.

 If there is an incorrect number of fields, the program will print out a message with the line number and the number of fields that were found.